 Step 6

-End the process with "OK".
+Finish the process by clicking “OK”.

 Step 1